Culver-Academies/engineering1/mech/TurboPi.md

 ## Getting the TurboPi Robot to Turn

-According to characteristic of the mecanum wheel, when only two left wheels rotate in reverse and two right wheels rotate forward, the car turns **counterclockwise** on the spot.
+According to the characteristics of the mecanum wheel, when only two left wheels rotate in reverse and two right wheels rotate forward, the car turns **counterclockwise** on the spot.
 When two left wheels rotate forward and two right wheels rotate in reverse, the car turns **clockwise** on the spot.
 The analysis of